 - Course Archiving - Archives (a complete copy of the course, including student interactions) of all semester-based courses are made at the end of the semester, the day after grades are due.
 Instructors can also create an archive of their course and save it for record retention.

-- Course Availability - All semester-based courses are made unavailable two weeks after grades are due for the semester.
+- Course Availability - All semester-based courses are made unavailable one week after grades are due for the semester.
 Instructors for the course can make the course available again, as needed.

 - Course Retention - The archive copy of courses is retained in accordance with UND records management guidelines.